How to promote music on TikTok

 This blog tells you all about TikTok in terms of figures and marketing opportunities.

-Back in 2018, a Chinese company called Bytedance bought the lip-sync app Musical.ly and rebranded it as TikTok.
+Back in 2018, a Chinese company called Bytedance bought the lip-syncing app Musical.ly and rebranded it as TikTok.
 The app, focussed on short-form video content, was not only easy to use but could be consumed instantly.
 As opposed to Facebook, Instagram and Twitter, TikTok immediately ‘starts’ when you create an account.
 On ‘older’ social media platforms you first need connections or followers (or following) before the magic happens.
 TikTok automatically serves you content without having to perform many actions.
 Instantly consumable.
 It also lets a TikTok user add sound effects to a TikTok video.

 This ‘instant action’ was one of the pillars of success for TikTok.